romeok1f/asm/readme.txt

 ******** introduction ********
 Welcome to the project of converting stockfish into x86-64!
+The executables can be found in the Windows folder.
 The source files can be found in the asmFish folder.
-The executables can be found in the Windows folder.
+  - run fasm on asmFishW_base[_popcnt,_bmi2].asm to produce executables for windows
-For more information on this project see the asmFish/asmReadMe.txt.
+  - run fasm on asmFish_base[_popcnt,_bmi2].asm to produce executables for linux For more information on this project see the asmFish/asmReadMe.txt.
-Run make.bat to assemble the source for the three supported cpu capabilities
+Run make.bat to automatically assemble the windows/linux sources for the three capabilities
   - base: should run on any 64bit x86 cpu
   - popcnt: generate popcnt instruction
   - bmi2: use instructions introduced in haswell